uwidev/life-disciplines-projects/100 Projects/Setup/12 🔂 Convergence to Ikigai.md

 ```

 #### Valueless Delight
 You love doing these things.
 People understand its significance and recognize that you're a pioneer at this.
-However, they this is something that isn't really sustainable financially.
+However, this is something that isn't really sustainable financially.
 ```dataview
 TABLE WITHOUT ID link(file.name, file.aliases) as "Discipline", dynamic as "Dynamic" FROM "200 Disciplines"